Floyd Franklin Freer, Warren, Ohio – Obituary

-WARREN, Ohio (MyValleyTributes) – Floyd Franklin Freer, 91, of Warren, Ohio went to be with his Lord and savior, and was reunited with his love Laurabelle on July 16, 2019 at Windsor House in Champion.
+WARREN, Ohio (MyValleyTributes) – Floyd Franklin Freer, 91, of Warren, Ohio went to be with his Lord and savior and was reunited with his love, Laurabelle, on Tuesday, July 16, 2019 at Windsor House in Champion.

 He was born May 10, 1928 in Warren, Ohio, a son of the late Clyde P. and Anna (Moeschberger) Freer.